PAE-HP-TARDOR-2025/firmware_updater/demo/demoslave/README.md

 2. **Start** (`0x1F51:01`) – triggers `esp_ota_begin()` on the inactive OTA partition reported by `esp_ota_get_next_update_partition()`.
 3. **Data** (`0x1F50:01`) – every SDO download block writes directly into flash while running a CRC16 update.
 4. **Finalize** (`0x1F5A:01`) – compares CRC, calls `esp_ota_end()`, selects the new partition, logs success, and starts a one-shot timer that issues `esp_restart()` after 500 ms.
+5. **Running CRC** (`0x1F5B:01`) – the master can read this object to get the CRC of the slave's currently running firmware, enabling skip-if-matching logic.

 If any step fails, the slave logs the reason and you can retry from the metadata stage without power-cycling.